tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 #### Encryption

-Two forms of encryption are used:

-- Over-the-wire encryption, in which traffic between nodes is encrypted using ZMQ's [CURVE](http://curvezmq.org/page:read-the-docs) implementation.
-- Payload encryption, in which the [MessageEnvelopeBody] is encrypted in such a way that it can only be decrypted by the destination recipient.
+The [MessageEnvelopeBody] is encrypted so that it can only be decrypted by the destination recipient using DHKE and Chacha20Poly1305.

+If the messages are transported over Tor, they will also be encrypted according to Tor's protocol.
+If they are transported over TCP/IP, only the message envelope body will be encrypted.

 ### Components